section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 If any of the instances defined above is found, REGEX `replace` method replaces it with the `<br>` (break line).

-The `/g` is a regular expression flag, it means globally, the entire data (lyrics) should be searched through (for all matches).
+The `/g` is a regular expression flag, it means globally.
+The entire data (lyrics) should be searched through (for all matches).

 The content of the variable output displays song titles in bolder form compared to the artist name because of the strong tag.